yannoff/su-git/README.md

 Prior to the first run of `su-git`, you need to configure which identity file will be used for the current dir:

 ```bash
 $ git config ssh.identity /path/to/your/private_key
 ```

+> **NOTE:** `su-git` takes advantage of the powerful `git-config` engine to store its `ssh.identity` option.
+_This means you can configure a global setting for your private key, and override it on a per-project level, as you would do for any other regular git configuration value._

 Now you can use `su-git` for `push`/`pull` operations, exactly the same way as `git`, having your identity handled automatically.

 **Example:**